If you live and drive in the GTA, chances are you're paying a lot for your auto insurance coverage.

 There are a lot of variables that go into determining your auto insurance premiums including your driving record, insurance history, the make and model of your vehicle, and how likely it is to get stolen to name just a few.
 Another important factor that matters is where you live.

-Kanetix.ca's InsuraMap lets you compare auto insurance rates from across the province to determine the most expensive—and affordable—areas for auto insurance in Ontario.
+Kanetix.ca's InsuraMap lets you compare auto insurance rates from across the province to determine the most expensive—and the cheapest—areas for auto insurance in Ontario.

-What does InsuraMap tell us this year?
-Like last year, if you live and drive anywhere in the GTA, chances are you're paying a lot for your auto insurance coverage.
-Provincially, the average comes in at about $1,448, yet many cities in the GTA exceed the provincial average; some by a little, but most by a lot.
+What does InsuraMap tell us about the premiums Ontario drivers pay?
+Like last year, if you live and drive anywhere in the Greater Toronto Area (GTA), chances are you're paying a lot for your auto insurance coverage.
+Provincially, the average comes in at about $1,316, yet many cities in the GTA exceed the provincial average; some by a little, but most by a lot.